The science behind Bioful Aqua

 Larval survival and growth up; digestion and innate immunity improved.

-Hatchery-relevant trial.
-Improved protease activity and lysozyme in larvae.
+30-day larval trial.
+Improved protease activity and lysozyme.

 Strongest microbiota shift; digestive enzyme and immune boost at ~1.5%.